Art Deco Mumbai

 Art Deco Mumbai (ADMT) is a public charitable trust that is actively involved in spreading awareness about Mumbai's Art Deco heritage since May 2016.
 It is a digital initiative that uses social media (Instagram, Facebook, Twitter) and a website to showcase the built heritage.
 The website is the only repository of information on Art Deco in Mumbai in the public domain.

-Since April 2018, Art Deco Mumbai Trust is a member of the International Coalition of Art Deco Societies (ICADS).
+Since April 2018, Art Deco Mumbai Trust has been a member of the International Coalition of Art Deco Societies (ICADS).
 This membership has enabled the institution to forge partnerships that have fostered knowledge sharing, cultural and educational exchange at a global level.

 The organisation (ADMT) believes that documentation is a crucial step towards enabling conservation and that transferring heritage from one generation to another is imperative.
 They aim to bring Art Deco heritage into Mumbai's mainstream dialogue on heritage and empower the different stakeholders to make conscious decisions.

 Since its inception, ADMT has undertaken the documentation of art deco heritage in various neighbourhoods within Greater Mumbai.
 Through their documentation initiative, they have catalogued numerous Deco buildings in socio-culturally diverse neighbourhoods like Churchgate, Marine Drive, Mohammed Ali Road, Shivaji Park, Matunga, Chembur, and Bandra, among others.
 Their research initiative focuses on disseminating studies that explore social, cultural and political themes around Art Deco buildings in Mumbai, especially building work conceived by first-generation Indian architects in collaboration with homegrown contractors and independent artists.